 Submitting An App To Play Store

-We will only be focusing on the Android App Development so, assuming that you have a Google Play Console account already and a generated signed .aab or .apk file which we will later attach to the play store app bundle, go ahead and publish it.
+We will only be focusing on the Android App Development so, assuming that you have a Google Play Console account already and a generated signed .aab or .apk file, which is an integral part of submitting an Android app, you are nearly at the finish line.
+Now, all that is left is the final step of submitting your app to Google Play.
+Go ahead and attach your app's signed file to the Play Store app bundle and publish it.

 You can locate these files here: